jkdeng678/custom_share/README.md

 Linux: Uses xdg-open.

-Web: Uses Web Share API (text only; file sharing not supported).
+NOT Support Web: Uses Web Share API (text only; file sharing not supported).

 # Example

 See the example directory for a sample app demonstrating text and file sharing.

 # License

 BSD-3-Clause